V-Squared/v2-Plan/road-map/campaign01.md

 layout: page
 menu: Campaign 1
 title: Campaign 1
-description: Launch V²Site so it is completed enough to attract and coordinate Contributors
+subtitle: Launch V²Site so it is completed enough to attract and coordinate Contributors
 breadcrumbs: Campaign 1
-order: 3
 ---